ZichenFrankFu/CGGaming/README.md

 ![30281730857781_ pic_hd](https://github.com/user-attachments/assets/6f41b56f-4e4c-4fec-a4bf-589642f1ec7f)

+*Room Transition*

+We have implemented a scene switching manager for our game.
+Currently, pressing the space bar switches the scene between the blackhole and the classroom.
+In the future, we will add mechanisms for pressing the elevator button and make that the trigger for scene switching.

 *Animated Scene*

 We introduced a monster in the classroom scene that chases the player for 2 tpf before pausing and changing direction for 1 tpf while facing the camera to create a sense of horror (maybe?).
 It's important to note that this is a temporary model for the monster.